aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

 Note that you could of course circumvent this check by calling ``store`` yourself on the node, but that misses the point.
 The problem with using a ``workfunction`` to 'create' new data, is that the provenance is lost.
 To illustrate this problem, let's go back to the simple problem of implementing a workflow to add two integer and multiply the result with a third.
-The :ref:`correct implementation<concepts_workfunctions>` has a resulting provenance graph that clearly captures the addition and the multiplication as separate calculation nodes, as shown in :numref:`fig_work_functions_provenance_add_multiply_full`.
+The :ref:`correct implementation<topics:workflows:concepts:workfunctions>` has a resulting provenance graph that clearly captures the addition and the multiplication as separate calculation nodes, as shown in :numref:`fig_work_functions_provenance_add_multiply_full`.
 To illustrate what would happen if one does does not call calculation functions to perform the computations, but instead directly perform them in the work function itself and return the result, consider the following example:

 .. include:: include/snippets/workflows/workfunctions/workfunction_add_multiply_internal.py
     :code: python

 .. warning:: For the documentation skimmers: this is an explicit example on **how not to use** work functions.
-The :ref:`correct implementation<concepts_workfunctions>` calls calculation functions to perform the computation
+The :ref:`correct implementation<topics:workflows:concepts:workfunctions>` calls calculation functions to perform the computation

 Note that in this example implementation we explicitly had to call ``store`` on the result before returning it to avoid the exception thrown by the engine.
 The resulting provenance would look like the following: